lysdexic-audio/RNBO-PiSound/README.md

 # RNBO-PiSound
-Useful stuff for using PiSound with RNBO.
+Useful stuff for using the [Blocks PiSound](https://blokas.io/pisound/) with RNBO.

 ## Dependencies
 These scripts depend on `liblo` to communicate with RNBO via OSC inside shell scripts